SignalFrame-dev/prompt-systems-archive/Journal/2025-September.md

 **Tag created:** [legal-v2.9_locked](https://github.com/SignalFrame-dev/prompt-systems-archive/releases/tag/legal-v2.9_locked)
 This tag anchors the merge commit `legal: merge v2.9 locked prompt + notes + logs` on main.

+### Reflection — Lessons from Legal v2.9

+Biggest struggles:
+- Writing Version Notes in enterprise tone — felt like a foreign language.
+- Justifying compliance numbers — discomfort until Methodology was added.
+- Structuring and linking logs — confusing at first to split files and wire links.

+Medium struggles:
+- Keeping PR DoD honest and up to date.
+- Slowing down for atomic commits.

+Lower struggles:
+- Squash merge once understood.
+- Tagging the release in GitHub.
+- Writing milestone journal entries.

+Biggest payoffs:
+- Version Notes created a professional, audit-ready artifact.
+- Logs are now structured, linked, and defensible.
+- Squash merge + tag gave me a permanent, clean milestone marker.
+- Journal entry preserved the significance for future me.

+Closing thought: The hardest parts were the ones with the greatest payoff.
+The vertical learning curve made me feel like I was failing, but the process forced me into professional standards I wouldn’t have reached otherwise.